Emily Webley-Smith: Injury problems

 Problems with Webley-Smith's right ankle began in 2002 when she broke it whilst on court competing in the qualifying tournament for the $25k ITF Circuit event in Cardiff and underwent surgery to repair both the bone and the damage caused to the ligaments.
 She was unable to compete on the tour for six months.

 In November 2003, she needed a second operation on her ankle to remove cartilage which had come loose; an operation which was successful and enabled Emily to play injury-free tennis for almost two years.

 However, she had to take yet more time out later in 2005 when she began experiencing sharp pains in the same ankle while warming up for an ITF tournament in Puebla, Mexico.
 She had treatment on the ankle again and returned, with limited success, to competitive tennis in spring 2006 before having surgery for a third time to remove fluid from her ankle.

 She began recovering well before septicaemia left her unable to walk for five weeks.
 Webley-Smith said of the time, "My ankle was the size of a football.
 I remember the doctor trying to take my sock off and I was screaming.
 I was taking what they call an 'elephant dose' of antibiotics and the strongest painkillers they could give me".
 She returned full-time to the circuit in August 2006.

 In 2009, she also began to have trouble with her wrist after injuring it during an ITF event in Tanjung Selor in Indonesia, just a number of weeks before Wimbledon.
 It recovered well enough in time for Webley-Smith to compete in the Wimbledon qualifying rounds however she reaggravated the injury later in the year and was unable to compete again until February 2010.

 Career

-Junior (1998–2002)
+1998–2002: Junior career

 Webley-Smith played her first junior ITF tournament in February 1998 and her last in July 2002.
 Over her junior career in singles, she reached a total of four quarterfinals, two semifinals and the final of the "Slazenger Appletise Winchester Junior Tournament".
 She competed at Wimbledon juniors a total of four times; in 1999, 2000 and 2001 she lost in the qualifying stages but in 2002 she reached the second round of the main draw.
 Her career-high singles ranking was world No. 119 (reached on 29 April 2002) and her win–loss record was 31–31.

 In doubles, she won three tournaments, was a runner-up in another and also reached one semifinal and seven quarterfinals.
-Her doubles win–loss record was 22–27 and her career-high ranking was world No. 95 (achieved on 30 July 2001).
+Her doubles win–loss record was 22–27 and her career-high ranking was world No. 95, achieved on 30 July 2001.